kobiso/kobiso.github.io/_posts/research/2018-01-03-research-cnn.md

 ## Fully-Connected Layer
 - Neurons in a fully connected layer have full connections to all activations in the previous layer.
-- Their activations can bence be computed with a matrix multiplication followed by a bias offset.
+- Their activations can hence be computed with a matrix multiplication followed by a bias offset.
 - This layer work as a classification purpose.

 # Several CNN Models